Saint Michael in the Catholic Church: Michael and the Archangels

 Catholic tradition calls Michael, Gabriel and Raphael archangels.
 The word archangel comes from the Greek words arche (prince) and angelos (messenger).
 Michael means "Who is like God?" (a rhetorical question), Gabriel means "Power of God" or "Strong One of God" and Raphael means "God has healed".
 Michael, Gabriel, and Raphael are named in the Bible as angels.
-(Roman Catholics accept as canonical the Book of Tobit, in which Raphael is named.)
+(Catholic and Eastern Orthodox Christians accept as canonical the Book of Tobit, in which Raphael is named.)
 Only Michael is called an archangel in the Bible.
 The feast of these angels is celebrated on September 29.
 In addition to these three Archangels, the Eastern Catholic Churches also venerate Uriel, Selaphiel, Jegudiel, Barachiel and Jerahmeel.
 The Synaxis of the Holy Archangels is on November 8.

 Traditionally, seven Angels were considered to be of special significance, who stand before the Throne of God.
 Within the hierarchy of the angels, at the highest level, St. Michael is a princely seraph, an angel of supreme power and the leader of God's army.

 Christian art often portrays archangels together.
 Archangels Michael and Gabriel are jointly depicted on Our Lady of Perpetual Help, a Byzantine icon of the Blessed Virgin Mary that has been the subject of widespread Catholic devotions for centuries.